au en false false Default

 An investment in our international sustainable ETF carries risks associated with: ASX trading time differences, financial markets generally, individual company management, industry sectors, foreign currency, country or sector concentration, political, regulatory and tax risks, fund operations and tracking an index.
 See the VanEck MSCI International Sustainable Equity ETF PDS and TMD for more details.

-There is no universal ESG criteria to assess companies, ETFs or other funds around the world.
-This means the approach used to determine what is a ‘good’ or ‘bad’ ESG rating varies significantly across research bodies and investment managers, ranging from superficial applications of ESG metrics to more comprehensive approaches.
+There is no universal ESG criteria nor definition to assess companies, ETFs or other funds and currently, Australia does not have an ESG or sustainability-related investment taxonomy.
+This means the approach used to determine ESG ratings varies significantly across research bodies, index companies and investment managers, ranging from superficial applications of ESG metrics to more comprehensive approaches.
 There is the risk that an investor’s views and opinions on sustainability or ESG might differ to that of the index methodology which the Fund aims to track or that of VanEck.
-It is important that an investor considers the PDS, target market determination and supporting disclosures to determine if the Fund aligns with their values and is right for them.
+It is important that an investor considers the PDS, target market determination and supporting disclosures to determine of the Fund aligns with their values and is right for them.

 Performance